JanusGraph/janusgraph/docs/index-backend/field-mapping.md

 ### Custom parameters

+!!!
+Info
+    Custom parameters are added in JanusGraph version `0.3.1`

 Sometimes it is required to set additional parameters on mappings (other than mapping type, mapping name and analyzer).
 For example, when we would like to use a different similarity algorithm (to modify the scoring algorithm of full text search) or if we want to use a custom boosting on some fields in Elasticsearch we can set custom parameters (right now only Elasticsearch supports custom parameters).
 The name of the custom parameter must be set through `ParameterType.customParameterName("yourProperty")`.